-We recently teamed up with the team at The Urban List to bring the great people of Brisbane a list of Ultimate Cheap Eats.
+In 2015 we teamed up with the awesome content producers at The Urban List to bring the great people of Brisbane a list of Ultimate Cheap Eats.
 Eating cheap doesn’t mean eating nasty!

 By now you’ve probably noticed our dedication to sourcing Brisbane’s cheapest eats is bordering on unhealthy, but there’s a good reason.
 Every week (following our usual bender of Beluga caviar and Kobe beef) we find our appetites whetted for splendid repasts but with barely enough loose change to hit up Maccas.
 Not willing to drop the palatable standards to which we’ve grown accustomed, us valiant few have braved the menus of every reputable (and non-reputable) thicket of Brisbane’s foodie wilderness to forage for sustenance that is both wallet and tooth friendly.

 Fortunately, Brisbane’s jazziest restaurateurs have rewarded our tenacity and kindly dotted their menus with utterly delicious and satisfying meals that save us from burrowing into our shoe budgets.

 And now for 2019 we’ve reviewed our old list, and included the must-visit locations for 2019 if you’re looking for Brisbane’s ultimate cheap eats: delicious feasting that costs less than the cab fare home:

 1. Oysters for $1.50 each at Darling & Co.